edujuan/tool-calling-interview-prep/docs/01-introduction.md

 ## The Problem: LLMs Are Limited

-Large Language Models (LLMs) like GPT-4, Claude, or Llama are incredibly powerful, but they have fundamental limitations:
+Large Language Models (LLMs) like GPT-5, Claude, or Llama are incredibly powerful, but they have fundamental limitations:[[2]](https://www.oxbridgeessays.com/blog/what-are-the-limitations-of-chatgpt/)

 ### 1. **Static Knowledge**
 LLMs are trained on data up to a certain date.
-They cannot:
+They cannot:[[2]](https://www.oxbridgeessays.com/blog/what-are-the-limitations-of-chatgpt/)
 - Get today's weather
 - Check your calendar
 - Access real-time stock prices